 After a student receives five tickets in any semester, the next violation will include the installation of a “boot” on his/her vehicle to immobilize the vehicle.
 There will be a charge of $50, in addition to the parking fine, for removal of the “boot”.
 Every subsequent violation by that student will result in the “boot” being applied to his/her vehicle and an additional $50 charge.

-For more information, please visit the Parking and Transportation Services website.
+For more information, please visit the Driving and Parking on Campus.